jcberthon/containers/ntp/Readme.md

 *Note: Currently the default NTPd configuration (from Ubuntu 16.04) is being used, so it just make sure your system synchronise to a pool of remote NTP server, but it can't yet provide time on your local network.
 That's the next step.*

+Beta: you can try to compile it for your Raspberry Pi (or an ARMv7 for which Docker is available):

+    $ docker build -f Dockerfile.armhf -t jcberthon/ntpd .

+There is no change to the command line for running the container.

 Running the image
 -----------------